Jira | Jira PD

 {% step %}

-Go to the project with the work items you want to sync.
+Go to the solution or project that you want to sync.

 {% endstep %}